1892 United States presidential election in North Dakota

 The 1892 United States presidential election in North Dakota took place on November 8, 1892.
 As North Dakota had been admitted to the Union as the 39th state on November 2, 1889, this was the first presidential election in which North Dakota cast electoral votes.
 All contemporary 44 states were part of the 1892 United States presidential election.
 Voters chose three electors to the Electoral College, which selected the president and vice president.

-In 1892, the Populist nominees, James B. Weaver of Iowa and his running mate James G. Field of Virginia, won a plurality of the votes of North Dakota.
-However, the state Democratic Party also endorsed the Weaver/Field ticket in exchange for the Populists supporting Democratic candidates for local offices, creating a fusion ticket.
-In North Dakota, Weaver and Field's opponents were the Republican nominees, incumbent President Benjamin Harrison of Indiana and his running mate Whitelaw Reid of New York.
+In 1892, the North Dakota Democratic Party and People's Party conducted a fusion ticket.
+In North Dakota, the Fusionists' opponents were the Republican nominees, incumbent President Benjamin Harrison of Indiana and his running mate Whitelaw Reid of New York.